BHAVANI514/books/README.md

 ## Setup Instructions

-Follow these steps to set up and run the Book Rating API locally.
+Follow these steps to get the Book Rating API up and running locally.

 ### 1. Clone the Repository
-First, clone the repository to your local machine:
+Clone the repository to your local machine:
 ```bash
 git clone <repository_url>
 cd book-api